voidauth/voidauth/docs/Getting-Started.md

 # Getting Started

 ## Initial Setup
 VoidAuth currently only supports setup through docker.
 The container image expects a mounted volume for configuration, and a postgres database connection.
-There are additional required environment variables listed in the example below, a simple Docker Compose setup:
+There are additional required environment variables listed in the example below, a simple Docker Compose setup using a postgres database:

 ```yaml